 ‘More than a Post Office……’ Project

-The ‘More than a Post Office…’ Project is to buy News First and lease the premises to MacGregor’s Community Hub.
+The ‘More than a Post Office…’ Project is to buy News First and lease the premises to MacGregor’s Community Hub, a community Social Enterprise Company.
 The reason for this move is the provide MacGregor’s Community Hub with a long term secure lease which will help with the future sustainability of the Post Office.

-The Project will amalgamate the services of both MacGregor’s Market and News First to provide the following services:
+The Project will amalgamate the services of both MacGregor’s Market and News First to provide the following:

 - Provides information and signposting to relevant services

 - Provides a space for people to sit and chat

 - Delivers to outlying areas of Glen Lochay and Ardeonaig